zzzeek/openmoxie/README.md

 5. Depending on your PC firewall, expose port 8883

 # Running your own instance

+## Dependencies

+* This project needs an external MQTT broker.
+This is currently based on mosquitto MQTT service.
+* STT and chat inferences are serviced through OpenAI.
+You must export a valid OPENAI_API_KEY into your environment before running

 1. Clone project
 2. Install dependencies